 From Dave’s perspective, where he’s observed employees that have to go to a physical workspace — like a cashier or pharmacist at CVS — he’s found that, as a leader, being able to listen and then act shows not only empathy, but good faith, which goes back to developing trust.
 If your employees are saying they are anxious about exposure and PPE would make them feel comfortable, then PPE is what you provide.
 Or if they can’t come to work because of childcare, then consider organizing that on their behalf.
 Or even healthcare for part-time workers, due to their nervousness behind paying for hospital bills if they don’t get sick because they are exposed to the virus at work.

 Sid – curious how being all remote – all the time – from the beginning – has allowed you to build and sustain culture?

 “Your culture, it’s very important you define it.”
 At GitLab, their culture is their values.
 And they aren’t kidding when they say this.
 GitLab has six core values that are well defined with numerous sub-values, that are considered critical for adding context and removing ambiguity.
 In addition to defining these values, GitLab also focuses on reinforcing them.
 They currently have 15 ways to reinforce their values.
 All key milestones for employees are based around these values, including 360 reviews, promotions, hires, and interviews.

 How do you successfully approach being anti-racist rigorously?

-As an example, in their quest to be a more inclusive company, they try to not use language with violent connotations.
+For example, in their quest to be a more inclusive company, they try not to use language with violent connotations.
 They’ve created GitLab’s top misused terms to help set the bar high on off-color comments that are not allowed.
-And when off-color comments do happen, it gets an immediate response so people are reminded not to do that.
-Another approach Gitlab has taken to add to their diversity is outbound recruiting.
+And when off-color comments do happen, it gets an immediate response, so people are reminded not to do that.
+Another approach Gitlab has taken to add to its diversity is outbound recruiting.
 With outbound recruiting, they can select who they approach.
 Lastly, reflection is another approach, and allowing one to reflect can result in tangible actions, which GitLab outlines here in their “Journey to a Diverse and Inclusive Workplace.”